illixion/vscode-vibrancy-continued/README.md

 Use a new method for preventing window flashing during resizing.
 Eliminates the need for a refresh interval, but may be less compatible in some cases.

 *boolean, default is true*

+#### Disable Frameless Window (`vscode_vibrancy.disableFramelessWindow`)

+Disable frameless window, which is a mitigation that fixes a GPU-related render bug on Windows with VSCode 1.86 and newer.
+You may see distorted and blurry graphics if you disable this mitigation with an affected GPU.
+Running VSCode with a `--disable-gpu-compositing` argument, such as via a shortcut, will allow for this mitigation to be safely disabled.

 #### Refresh interval (`vscode_vibrancy.refreshInterval`)